Your Retirement Income Projection Part 3: Fee Analysis

 As we finish out this series, here are a few reminders about why each of the three steps in your retirement income projection is crucial:

 Your income analysis is the first step, and it is the best way to set your mind at ease about how you’ll replace your paycheck once you retire.
-You want to be sure you can create income for yourself every month for the rest of your life – just think about how much stress and tension will dissolve when you have a plan!
+You want to be sure you can create income for yourself every month for the rest of your life – just think about how much stress and tension could dissolve when you have a plan!

 When it comes to the usefulness of a fee analysis, all you need to do is review Bob and Carol’s example above to see how significantly your fees can impact your nest egg.